PengJi/codestore/README.md

-# introductions
+# Introductions
-coding something
+coding something, The code includes but is not limited to:
+1. Module usage example.
+2. Interesting code.

-# contact
+# Contact
 [github](https://github.com/pengji)